 For the third straight year the NPRC is partnering with the North American Active Assailant Conference to help bring you 4-days of the best training possible.

 The NAAAC, which is now in its 5th year, will be held on Oct.
 14-15, 2021 in Troy MI.
 The NAAAC provides firsthand collaborative debriefs from representatives of the lead law enforcement and fire service agencies on some of the largest active assailant incidents in the world.
 The NAAAC is intended for law enforcement, fire department, ambulance service, hospital and emergency management personnel.

 The NPRC is $99.00 per officer (MCOLES registered for 302 Funds) and includes lunch and dinner.
 This event is America's oldest ongoing patrol rifle and active assailant training event.
 The NPRC is now in its 21st year and will be held on Oct.
 16, 2021 in Commerce MI.
 Annually, the NPRC brings together 1st responders from around the country to train in a competitive live-fire training environment that offers an unmatched opportunity to collaborate, network and learn ways to improve individual and organizational readiness for violent encounters.
 The NPRC is intended for the patrol officer as they are generally the first to the fight.
 It is only open to LEO’s and Military (reserves and retired welcome), select security personal and fire or medical personnel who are serving in an armed position within a SWAT team or Rescue Task Force (must be pistol and rifle qualified by your organization).
+Click here for a 2021 event flier.

 These two events (NAAAC & NPRC) offer a one of a kind opportunity to immerse yourself in low intensity seminar based education and/or high intensity (live-fire) patrol rifle training, not to mention a very large concurrent vendor show to aid in your ongoing product/service research.